 Lauren received her BA in English, with minors in psychology and law and society, from New York University and her JD from New York Law School.
 After graduation, Lauren specialized in intellectual property and contract law, with a focus on music industry transactions.
 Lauren is admitted to practice in New York.

 Rachele Torres has worked in admissions for more than 20 years.
 She is responsible for all facets of an applicant’s file.
 Among other things, she is responsible for all statistical data released by the Admissions Office.
-Rachele currently maintains the Admissions website, ACES2 and works closely with outside agencies such as the Law School Admission Council on various projects.
+Rachele currently maintains the Admissions website, ACES2, and works closely with outside agencies such as the Law School Admission Council on various projects.
 Additionally, she is the liaison to other offices on the law school campus.

 Deb Funke has worked in the Office of Admissions for 10 years.
-Her responsibilities include arranging travel and registration for recruiting events; organizing open houses and pipeline events; hiring and supervising student employees; granting fee waivers, and answering questions from prospective, admitted, and waitlisted applicants via phone and email.
+Her responsibilities include arranging travel and registration for recruiting events; organizing open houses and pipeline events; hiring and supervising student employees; granting fee waivers; and answering questions from prospective, admitted, and waitlisted applicants via phone and email.
 Deb also coordinates class visits between professors and applicants.

-Carrie Field is the primary contact for all students interested, or already participating, in international exchange programs, whether as outbound UConn Law students or as inbound international students from UConn Law's many exchange partners.
-In addition, Carrie coordinates the visiting scholars schedule and, in conjunction with the Storrs campus, provides all international visitors with immigration support.
-Carrie earned her J.D. at UConn Law in 2007, was admitted to the Connecticut Bar in November 2007 and practiced at Pullman & Comley, LLC until joining the Law School in July of 2013.
+Carrie Field is the primary contact for all individuals inquiring about the LLM program in U.S. Legal Studies as well as applicants and newly-admitted students to the program.
+She is also the contact for students interested in international exchange programs, whether as outbound UConn Law students or as inbound international students from UConn Law's many exchange partners.
+Carrie additionally coordinates the visiting scholars program and, in conjunction with the Storrs campus, provides all international visitors with immigration support.
+Carrie earned her JD at UConn Law in 2007, was admitted to the Connecticut Bar in November 2007 and practiced at Pullman & Comley, LLC until joining the Law School in July of 2013.